semanticdata/firefox-whatsapp-in-sidebar/README.md

 ## How to Unlock Firefox Sidebar Width

 The sidebar's width is *locked by default* in Firefox.
 Unfortunately, the sidebar is very restrictive and I can only do so much to enhance the functionality of this extension.
-I put together a step-by-step guide on how to unlock it over at [my blog](https://stressed.dev/unlock-max-width-of-firefoxs-sidebar/).
+I put together a step-by-step guide on how to unlock it over at [my website](https://forgetful.dev/guides/unlock-firefox-sidebar/).

 ## Disclaimer

 This Add-on is primarily for personal use; a personal project if you will.
 I'm just trying to use WhatsApp inside the Firefox sidebar instead of having a pinned tab with it open.
-This add-on just launches their webapp in the sidebar. ***This extension is an independent project, has no relationship, and is not affiliated to WhatsApp in any way.
-WhatsApp™ is a registered trademark of Meta.***
+This add-on just launches their webapp in the sidebar.
+This extension is an independent project, has no relationship, and is not affiliated to WhatsApp in any way.
+WhatsApp™ is a registered trademark of Meta.